brettdottech/info-orbs/README.md

 Lastly, you will need to change two config settings in order to have your codebase work with the simulator:

-1. In  "Info_Orbs/platformio.ini", comment out `-D GC9A01_DRIVER` and uncomment `-D ILI9341_DRIVER` (the displays available in the wow are different than the live hardware
+1. In  "Info_Orbs/platformio.ini", comment out `-D GC9A01_DRIVER` and uncomment `-D ILI9341_DRIVER` (the displays available in the Wokwi are slightly different than the live hardware
 2. In src/main.cpp, set your wifi credential to be: `u:"Wokwi-GUEST" p:""` (this is what they are by default in the sketch).

 You will now be able to run simulation hardware by opening the "diagram.json" in VSC!!
 Wooo!!!